 - Start advertising early — like, right now.

-10 Tips for Engaging eCommerce Social Media Holiday Ads
+10 Tips for Engaging Social Media Holiday Ads in 2024

 We’ve worked with dozens of eCommerce retailers over the last decade.
 Along the way, we’ve uncovered a few key strategies to make your holiday social media marketing stick.

-So, without further ado, here’s what we recommend for your Black Friday/Cyber Monday Instagram and Facebook advertising campaigns:
+So, without further ado, here’s what we recommend for your Black Friday/Cyber Monday campaigns — including our tips for Facebook, Instagram, Pinterest, and more:

 1. Use seasonal ad creative.

-While this tip may seem like a no-brainer, it’s the foundation for successful holiday ads for social media: Use holiday-themed copy, images, and video ads to connect with your customers and motivate them to purchase.
+While this tip may seem like a no-brainer, it’s also the foundation for creating successful holiday ads for social media: Use holiday-themed ad copy, images, and videos to connect with your customers and motivate them to purchase.

 Your seasonal touches can be outright and obvious, like advertising certain products as Christmas or Hanukkah gifts directly within your messaging.
-You can also go more subtle, like we do with paid ads for our client Atrantil.
+You can also go more subtle, like in this example from Atrantil.

-Below, you can see we’ve incorporated seasonal fall dishes like shrimp bisque into our ad creative.
-While it doesn’t scream “holidays” like other creative, it does connect with customers who want to enjoy their favorite holiday foods without the frustration of bloating and discomfort.
+Below, you can see we’ve incorporated seasonal fall dishes like shrimp bisque into the brand’s ad creative.
+While it doesn’t scream “holidays” like other images, it does connect with customers who want to enjoy their favorite holiday foods without the frustration of bloating and discomfort.

 (Bonus: It also enhances our brand awareness by vibing with our year-round social strategy.)